-A good tenant screening process is critical for managing your business effectively.
+A good application and background check process is critical for managing your business effectively.
 If you have communicative, respectful tenants who pay rent on time, inform you in a timely manner of any issues and take care of your property, you can fully focus on optimizing your business, instead of knocking on doors and trying to track people down.

-But, what makes a tenant screening process good?
+But, what makes an actual process good?
 Fundamentally, a good tenant screening process has three key components.

 1. Tenant Prequalification

 Tenant prequalification essentially standardizes your minimum requirements into one efficient process of determining whether a renter meets the minimum income, credit, pets/smoking, and guarantor info for your unit or not.

 Prequalification is a critical first step in tenant screening to ensure that you’re getting qualified tenants from the very beginning.
 It saves you and tenants time and money by determining immediately if a tenant has the financial, employment, or guarantor requirements for your property.